KeyboardCowboy/todoist-mcp-server/README.md

 * **Rich Task Details**: Support for descriptions, due dates, priority levels, and labels
 * **Intuitive Error Handling**: Clear feedback for better user experience

+> **Note:** Deadlines are not supported in the current version of the Todoist API.
+Only due dates are available for task scheduling and filtering.

 ## Installation

 Forked from https://github.com/abhiz123/todoist-mcp-server